lutsen/lagan/README.md

 ### Property input template ###

 To edit a property in the backend web interface it needs a template.
-These are located in the *public/properties* directory.
+Each property template is also a dependency, added wth Composer.
+They are put in the *public/property-templates* directory.

 Currently these templates are available: